Psychology 117, Spring Quarter 2023

-NOTE: The number of students who've already inquired about enrolling in the Spring 2017 course has exceeded our maximum enrollment for the quarter, so there may not be any enrollment spots available for anyone who is only beginning the application process right now.
+NOTE: The number of students who've already inquired about enrolling in the course has greatly exceeded our maximum enrollment for the quarter, so we won't be able to accept any new applicants for our Spring 2023 course.

 If you are interested in joining the team, or if you'd like additional information, then contact the course instructor, Dr. Daniel Bajic, at YouthScience@ucsd.edu

 Be sure to include "PSYC 117" in the subject line of your email.

 Dr. Bajic, as drawn by one of the children.